Learn about Gmail analytics and how to gather important metrics and reports on activity that is happening in Gmail.

 Customer support

-Customer support teams have some essential metrics to track that are valuable when it comes to email analytics: average email, closed tickets response time, and agent behavior.
+Customer service metrics are key for your growth.
+There are some essential metrics to track when it comes to email analytics: average email, closed tickets response time, and agent behavior.

 Average email response time